buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcImpactProtectionDeviceType.md

 # IfcImpactProtectionDeviceType

-The _IfcImpactProtectionDeviceType_ provides the type information for _IfcImpactProtectionDevice_ occurrences.
+The _IfcImpactProtectionDeviceType_ provides the type information for _IfcImpactProtectionDevice_ occurrences.<!-- end of definition -->
 An impact protection device is a component used to protect other built elements from kinetic damage.

 ## Attributes